 Minimum Grading Requirements

-Students are subject to the minimum grading requirements as set by Graduate and Postdoctoral Studies.
+Students are subject to the minimum grading requirements as set by the Faculty of Graduate and Postdoctoral Studies.

 In particular, a standing of Fail (F) will be assigned to courses with grades that fall below 60%.
 Students who repeat a course must obtain a minimum mark of 74%.
 When a student repeats a course, both marks will appear on the transcript.